arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

    labels = arbor.load_component(cell_json['label_dict']).component
    decor = arbor.load_component(cell_json['decor']).component

 This loads the original morphology.
-While for the exported simple-cell, this would represent the morphology used inside BluePyOpt, for the exported layer-5 pyramidal cell the modifications in terms of axon-replacement still have to be applied.
+For the exported simple-cell, this represents the morphology used inside BluePyOpt.
+On the other hand, for the exported layer-5 pyramidal cell the modifications in terms of axon replacement still have to be applied.
 We will turn to that topic in the following.

-In BluePyOpt, the above steps can be abbreviated using the ``read_acc`` function, which also reconstructs the morphology in a way that is faithful to BluePyOpt's Neuron-based axon replacement procedure.
+In BluePyOpt, the above steps can be abbreviated using the ``read_acc`` function.
+This also reconstructs the morphology in a way that is faithful to BluePyOpt's Neuron-based axon replacement procedure.

 .. literalinclude:: ../../python/example/single_cell_bluepyopt_l5pc.py
    :language: python